 Average Weather in Houston Texas, United States

-In Houston, the temperature typically varies from 47°F to 95°F over the course of the year, and is rarely below 35°F or above 100°F.
+In Houston, the summers are hot and oppressive, the winters are cool, and it is wet and partly cloudy year round.
+Over the course of the year, the temperature typically varies from 47°F to 95°F and is rarely below 35°F or above 100°F.

 The hot season lasts for 3.7 months, from June 2 to September 22, with an average daily high temperature above 89°F. The hottest day of the year is August 6, with an average high of 95°F and low of 77°F.

 The cool season lasts for 3.0 months, from November 26 to February 26, with an average daily high temperature below 70°F. The coldest day of the year is January 5, with an average low of 47°F and high of 63°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature